n5hc/automatic-app-landing-page/_pages/privacypolicy.md

 ## 1.0 Information We Collect
 This website itself collects no data on usage or user activity and the Privacy Policy applies to apps available on app stores only.

-### 1.1 Information you provide to us
-If contacted, you may share personally identifiable information with me such as name, email address and phone number.
-This data is not shared with third parties and is only used for communicating between myself and the user - typically via email.

 <br>

 ## 2.0 What Personal Information we collect about you and how we collect it